julian-medve/Email-Scraper/README.md

 ## The first step

-run python name_scraper.py to scrape first names for male and female and last names from https://namecensus.com/
+To scrape first names for male and female and last names from https://namecensus.com/

+> run python name_scraper.py

 ## The second step

-run python email_scraper.py to scrape emails for each stored in male_first_names.txt and last_names.txt from https://allpeople.com
+To scrape emails for each stored in male_first_names.txt and last_names.txt from https://allpeople.com

+> run python email_scraper.py

 The scrapped result will be stored in emails.txt with format like (first_name last_name : email)